michaelklishin/welle/README.md

 ## Documentation & Examples

-Welle is a young project and [documentation guide](http://clojureriak.info) are not fully written yet.
+Welle is a young project but [documentation guides](http://clojureriak.info) are mostly complete.
 Documentation is one of the top priorities for the project and we are improving things week after week.

-For code examples, see our [test suite](https://github.com/michaelklishin/welle/tree/master/test/clojurewerkz/welle/test).
+For additional code examples, see our [test suite](https://github.com/michaelklishin/welle/tree/master/test/clojurewerkz/welle/test).

 ## Welle Is a ClojureWerkz Project